bzaar/prolog/README.md

     *   Leave goal
     *   Return solution

-Enter and Leave a guaranteed to be symmetrical.
+ Enter and Leave are guaranteed to be symmetrical.

 *   Full and native Unicode support.